Word Family - Moon

 • Northern Sami -mánnu -month used in names of all 12 months

-• Northern Sami mánotbadji month "moon sojourn, time moon takes"
+• Northern Sami mánotbadji month lit. "moon time period"

 • West Germanic